H0llyW00dzZ/My-RESTAPIs-Boilerplate/README.md

 - High Quality Go Codes
 - Rich Presence TUIs using [`charm.sh`](https://charm.sh/)
 - Boring TLS 1.3 Protocol (WIP)
+- Certificate Transparency (CT) Log

 > [!NOTE]
 > `Boring TLS 1.3 Protocol` This project utilizes the industry-standard TLS 1.3 protocol, known for its exceptional security and reliability.
 We call it `Boring TLS` because its robust security makes it almost boring.

+> [!NOTE]
+> `Certificate Transparency (CT) Log` This project includes built-in support for submitting certificates to Certificate Transparency logs.
+It supports certificates with both RSA and ECDSA keys.
+By submitting certificates to CT logs, it enhances the security and transparency of the TLS ecosystem, allowing domain owners to monitor and detect fraudulent certificates or other bad certificates.
+The CT log functionality is implemented using the `SubmitToCTLog` function, which takes the certificate, private key, and CT log details as input.
+It encodes the certificate, calculates the hash, creates a JSON payload, sends an HTTP request to the CT log server, and verifies the signed certificate timestamp (SCT) received in the response.
+The `VerifySCT` method is responsible for verifying the SCT based on the public key type (RSA or ECDSA) and ensures the integrity of the timestamp.
+With this feature, it is easy to integrate certificate transparency into the TLS setup and contribute to a more secure web.

 > [!WARNING]
 > Some features might not work as expected when running this repo on certain cloud providers.
 For example, the `Rich Presence TUIs` feature requires a [`tty`](https://en.wikipedia.org/wiki/Tty_(Unix)).